Influenza Vaccine

 See infographic: How Flu and Tdap Vaccines Work

-• Data from around the world shows that getting a flu vaccine during pregnancy can cut your chances of getting the flu nearly in half.10-13
+• A review of many studies found that the flu vaccine can cut your chances of getting the flu nearly in half.8-10

-• Very effective!
-Babies whose parent received a flu vaccine during pregnancy are:
+• Babies whose parent received a flu vaccine during pregnancy are around 86% less likely to catch the flu in their first 2 months.13

-• 90% less likely to be hospitalized with the flu in the first six months of life.17
+• They are also about 90% less likely to be hospitalized with the flu in their first 6 months.14

 See infographic: Flu Vaccine: Benefits & What to Expect